 • Stricter drunk driving laws and law enforcement efforts to get drunks off the roads are also having an effect.

 Although statistically less people are being killed and injured on Columbia's roadways, if you or a loved one has been hurt in an auto accident, these statistics will be of very little consolation.
 If you need legal assistance with a car accident, personal injury or wrongful death claim, please contact us, toll free.
-The Columbia car accident lawyers at Aaron Sachs and Associates offer a free initial consultation, and bring over fifty years of combined legal experience to the table.
+The Columbia car accident lawyers at Aaron Sachs & Associates, P.C. offer a free initial consultation, and bring over fifty years of combined legal experience to the table.
 Call us today.